atn832/fake_cloud_firestore/example/README.md

 The `test_driver/cloud_firestore_behaviors` driver test ensures the behavior of cloud_firestore_mocks follows the real Firestore client.

-It runs the same set of assertions for the following three Firestore implementation
+It runs the same set of assertions for the following three `Firestore` instances:

 - cloud_firestore backed by Cloud Firestore (project ID: flutter-firestore)
 - cloud_firestore backed by Firestore emulator